windingtree/org.id/README.md

 npm test
 ```

-You can run a specific test with `npm test -- test/WTHotel.js`
+You can run a specific test with `npm test -- test/segment-directory.js`
 or you can generate a coverage report with `npm run coverage`.

 ### Flattener

-A flattener script is also available, and by running `npm run flattener`,
+A flattener script is also available. `npm run flattener` command
-you cancreate a flattened version of the contracts without imports in
+will create a flattened version without imports - one file per contract.
-one single file for all contracts in the contracts folder.
 This is needed if you plan to use tools like [etherscan verifier](https://etherscan.io/verifyContract)
 or [securify.ch](https://securify.ch/).